If you want to know the what, when, where, how … and maybe even why – then our FAQs have the answers for you!

 The Bayerische Staatsoper wavers all legal responsibility for the care and supervision of children and young people, who attend events organised by the Children and Young People Programme without their parents or guardians.
 The Staatsoper holds the right to exclude children and young people who attend a performance alone without adult supervision, when it is clear that they are unable to attend the performance due to their age and maturity.

 If you need any further information wether your child is old enough for visiting our productions, please don't hesitate to contact our Visitors Office via e-mail or telephone +49 (0)89 - 21 85 - 1025.
+In general, we strongly recommend not to bring children into our productions until they are at least 6 years old.

 The Nationaltheater is located at the Max-Joseph-Platz 2.
 It can easily accessed by car and public transport.
 A map and further information can be found here.